ShatakshiRanjan/ShatakshiRanjan/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m a senior at Rutgers University majoring in Computer Science and Information Technology.
+I graduated with a Bachelor of Science in Computer Science and Information Technology from Rutgers University.
 I’m passionate about using technology to solve real-world problems and love working on innovative projects that make a meaningful impact.

 <img align="left" width="40%" height="40%" src="octocat-1730579786186.png">